 This moment of receiving the trophy made all the practice, WORTH IT!

-I see you're not paying attention in class.
+I see you're not paying attention in class, because practice can suck up the time involved.
 It must be because your stomach is growling.
 Let's play some skittle bowl while you're having lunch.
-Just to let you already know, breaks are important.
+As you already know, breaks are important.
 All athletes need mental breaks because sometimes they push so hard, it's harder to see right in front of them.
-These athletes that have mental breakdowns, are not having fun and are obsessed at climbing to #1 in their sport.
+These athletes with mental breakdowns, are not having fun and are obsessed at climbing to #1 in their sport.

-Focused and fun are companions and need to stay friends.
+FOCUSED and FUN are companions and need to stay friends 😊.
 The minute you're not having fun is a warning signal that stress is ahead.
-Having fun without the stress can be a reality.
-This reality should be your new normal perspective.
-Food for thought!
+Having FUN without the stress can be a reality.
+This reality should be your NEW NORMAL PERSPECTIVE.
+I wanted to give you some Food for thought!

 By Prof. Stats (c) 2020 Author of The Path to Excellence and From Excellence to Success